ISECS - International Society for Eighteenth-Century Studies

 • • The Constituent Societies pay an annual subscription to ISECS and furnish names and addresses of their respective members.
 Each Constituent Society also provides the means of contact between their members and ISECS.

 4.3 Executive Committee: An EC is elected to conduct routine administrative business for ISECS.
 It meets annually, scheduling its meeting every fourth year to coincide with the ISECS Congress.
-The EC’s membership comprises (1) 8 officers: the President, three Vice-Presidents (of whom one is known as the First Vice-President); the Secretary-General; the Assistant Secretary-General; the Treasurer; and the Assistant Treasurer; (2) 8 elected members, elected by ballot of all ISECS members; and (3) a number of representatives, chosen by the National Societies: each Constituent Society with fewer than 750 members is entitled to send one representative member to the Executive Committee; a Society with 750+ members may send two representatives; and one with 1,500+ members may send three.
+The EC’s membership comprises (1) 8 officers: the President, three Vice-Presidents (of whom one is known as the First Vice-President); the Secretary-General; the Assistant Secretary-General; the Treasurer; and the Assistant Treasurer; (2) 8 elected members, elected by ballot of all ISECS members; and (3) a number of representatives, chosen by the Affiliated Societies: each Constituent Society with fewer than 750 members is entitled to send one representative member to the Executive Committee; a Society with 750+ members may send two representatives; and one with 1,500+ members may send three.
 ISECS Officers serve for a minimum of four years; and may serve for a maximum of twelve.

 5. ISECS BUDGET